algorithmica-org/en/eytzinger.md

     k = 2 * k + (b[k] < x);
 ```

+It also to saves us from executing a few arithmetic instructions directly.

 ### Prefetching

 Compiler doesn't like when CPU is sitting idle while waiting for memory fetches.
-Sometimes it can take a guess which cache line is going to be needed soon and fetch it ahead of time (recall that bandwidth-latency product is usually much larger than 1).
+Sometimes it can take a guess about which cache line is going to be needed soon and fetch it ahead of time (recall that bandwidth-latency product is usually much larger than 1).

 This works well for simple access patterns, like iterating over array in increasing or decreasing order, but for something complex like what we have here it's not going to perform well.